Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Employing New Distances to Navigate in the Domain of OFS

-We apply the method proposed by us earlier in \cite{antonov2023curing} to employ the distance metric $d$ in EA.
-It extends a mutation operator in the optimization algorithm, which aims to find at least one $\bm{x}^* \in \mathbb{X}$ such that $F(\bm{x}^*) = \min\nolimits_{\bm{x} \in \mathbb{X}} \set{F(\bm{x})},$ where $\mathbb{X}$ is some search space and $F$ is the objective function defined on it.
-In order to make this extension, the method defines a \emph{mapping of the distance} between any two candidate solutions to the interval $(0, 1)$ and creates a \emph{distribution $\mathcal{D}$ over the step-sizes} on this interval.
-To do a mutation of the solution $\bm{x} \in \mathbb{X}$, the algorithm samples a step size $s \in (0, 1)$ from the distribution $\mathcal{D}$ and maps this step size back to the distance $S \in \R$ in the original domain $\mathbb{X}$.
+We apply the method proposed by us earlier in~\cite{antonov2023curing} to employ the distance metric $d$ in EA. \uthree{The main steps of this method are visualized in Figure~\ref{fig:dd-opt}.} It extends a mutation operator in the optimization algorithm, which aims to find at least one $\bm{x}^* \in \mathbb{X}$ such that $F(\bm{x}^*) = \min\nolimits_{\bm{x} \in \mathbb{X}} \set{F(\bm{x})},$ where $\mathbb{X}$ is some search space and $F$ is the objective function defined on it.
+In order to make this extension, the method defines a \emph{mapping of the distance} between any two candidate solutions to the interval $(0, 1)$ and creates a \emph{distribution $\mathcal{D}$ over the step-sizes} on this interval\uthree{, visualized in Fig.~\ref{fig:dd-opt}~(c)}.
+To do a mutation of the solution $\bm{x} \in \mathbb{X}$, the algorithm samples a step size $s \in (0, 1)$ from the distribution $\mathcal{D}$ and maps this step size back to the distance $S \in \R$ in the original domain $\mathbb{X}$\uthree{, visualized in Fig.~\ref{fig:dd-opt}~(d) and (e)}.
 Then it \emph{solves the internal optimization problem} to generate a solution $\bm{y} \in \mathbb{X}$ which steps away from $\bm{x}$ to the distance $S$:

+\uthree{The landscape of this optimization problem is visualized in Fig.~\ref{fig:dd-opt}~(f).
+Those steps result in effective transformation of the optimization landscape for every mutation, such that the landscape is flattened on closer contours to the mutated point $\bm{\widehat{x}}$.
+This is shown in Fig.~\ref{fig:dd-opt}~(a) and (b).}

-We explain how we applied every step (emphasized with italic font) of this general methodology in later sections: Section \ref{sec:gamma}, Section \ref{sec:internal-opt}, and Section \ref{sec:step-size-distr}.
-Now we directly describe the proposed extension of $(\mu/2 + \lambda)$ EA summarized in Algorithm \ref{alg:dd-ea}.
-The extension of $(\mu + \lambda)$ EA is the same, except that instead of the lines \ref{alg:dd-ea:repr-selection}, \ref{alg:dd-ea:crossover1}, and \ref{alg:dd-ea:crossover2} it chooses $\BF{c}$ uniformly at random from $\mathfrak{P}^{(t)}.$
+We explain how we applied every step (emphasized with italic font) of this general methodology in later sections: Section~\ref{sec:gamma}, Section~\ref{sec:internal-opt}, and Section~\ref{sec:step-size-distr}.
+Now we directly describe the proposed extension of $(\mu/2 + \lambda)$ EA summarized in Algorithm~\ref{alg:dd-ea}.
+The extension of $(\mu + \lambda)$ EA is the same, except that instead of the lines~\ref{alg:dd-ea:repr-selection},~\ref{alg:dd-ea:crossover1}, and~\ref{alg:dd-ea:crossover2} it chooses $\BF{c}$ uniformly at random from $\mathfrak{P}^{(t)}.$

-The algorithm starts in line \ref{alg:dd-ea:explore} by exploring the search space as proposed in \cite{antonov2023curing}.
-The function $\textsc{Explore}$ and value $\gamma$ are describe in Section \ref{sec:gamma}.
-In line \ref{alg:dd-ea:step-size-distr-build}, the algorithm builds the distribution of step sizes $\mathcal{D}$ using the fixed mean $m = 0.1$.
-The distribution is described in Section \ref{sec:step-size-distr}.
+The algorithm starts in line~\ref{alg:dd-ea:explore} by exploring the search space as proposed in~\cite{antonov2023curing}.
+The function $\textsc{Explore}$ and value $\gamma$ are describe in Section~\ref{sec:gamma}.
+In line~\ref{alg:dd-ea:step-size-distr-build}, the algorithm builds the distribution of step sizes $\mathcal{D}$ using the fixed mean $m = 0.1$.
+The distribution is described in Section~\ref{sec:step-size-distr}.